DMDC Active Duty Military Searches and Verification Provided by Servicemembers Civil Relief Act Centralized Verification Service

 The SCRA covers those who are recently retired from the military as well as those on active duty.
 It also protects reservists, members of the National Guard called to active duty and sometimes dependents of military members as well (such as in the case of evictions).

-The idea behind this law is that servicemembers should be able to perform their duties in the field without having to worry about personal matters at home, such as making car payments.
+The idea behind this law is that should be able to perform their duties in the field without having to worry about personal matters at home, such as making car payments.

 Because of these protections, plaintiffs who file suit against debtors must deliver a military verification to the court.
 This is a document that says whether the defendant is a servicemember.
 The court wants to know if the person is on active duty.
 If they are not, the case can go forward.
 But if they are, the correct steps must be taken so the servicemembers’ SCRA rights are not violated.